Big tech boosts S&P 500 to best close since election

-NEW YORK Stocks rose on Tuesday, led by gains in technology companies, helping the S&P 500 end at its highest level since Election Day.
+NEW YORK U.S. stocks rose on Tuesday, led by gains in technology companies, helping the S&P 500 end at its highest level since Election Day.

 A 2.2 percent gain to $541.39 in Apple's (AAPL.O) stock lifted the Nasdaq, as the largest U.S. company by market value rebounded from a week in which investors took profits before a possible tax rise next year.
 Prior to Tuesday's trading, Apple shares had lost 25 percent from an all-time intraday high hit in September.